Brunswick Town raid: Aftermath

 The remains of La Fortuna, was still in the river when the remainder of the privateers had been thrown out of the town.
 Dry hired sailors to searchLa Fortuna for anything valuable - they were able to bring ashore guns, anchors and items stolen from the town.
 Many of the Spanish were enslaved for the remainder of their lives after the failure of the prisoner exchange.
 The retaliatory action by the Brunswick men not only saved their town but also thwarted any intention by the Spanish to sail upriver to threaten Wilmington.
 The booty from the Spanish privateers made Brunswick Town one of the richest towns in British North America.

 The town was able to sell the Spanish slaves and goods from the abandoned ship.
 The funds that were obtained from the sales were used to build Saint Phillips Church in Brunswick Town and Saint James Church in Wilmington.
 Among the items confiscated from the ship was a painting titled, Ecce Homo salvaged from Spanish captain Lopez's cabin.
 The painting was given to Saint James Church, Wilmington upon completion in 1751 by the North Carolina Assembly.
 The painting can be found there today.

+On July 24, 2025, East Carolina University announced the discovery of 47 wooden shipwreck timbers believed to be part of La Fortuna.
+The timbers were remarkably well preserved, with most retaining their original shipwright's tool marks.